metno/weatherapi-docs/doc/FAQ.md

 after requests from developers using badly designed tools for parsing and generating XML.
-Since the semicolon did not need to be escaped in XML (unlike the ampersand which had to be coded as `&amp;`), this made generating URLs easier, completely ignoring that they should instead be url-encoded as `%3B` instead (and thus opening another kind of worms when these two cases had to be handled differently).
+Since the semicolon did not need to be escaped in XML (unlike the ampersand which had to be coded as `&amp;`), this made generating URLs easier, completely ignoring that semicolons should instead be url-encoded as `%3B` instead (and thus opening another kind of worms when these two cases had to be handled differently).